 How do you do that?

 It's a commitment you have to reinforce every single day in all of your decisions and actions.

-It requires constant recalibration based on the needs of each partner and what is going on in your lives.
+It requires constant recalibration based on the needs of each other and what is going on in your lives.

-Take a moment every day to ask yourself and each other, “Are we putting our relationship first today?
+Take a moment every day to ask yourself and each other, “Are we putting each other first today?
 What do we need to do today to nurture it?”

 Relationship goal #2- Create a couple bubble.

-In a previous post, guest writer and relationship therapist Harriet Pappenheim, LCSW, wrote about the importance of creating a “couple bubble.”
+In a previous post, guest writer and couples therapist Harriet Pappenheim, LCSW, wrote about the importance of creating a “couple bubble.”